View and analyze your projects, findings, packages, dependencies, and security posture.

 To improve your team’s ability to search and manage SBOMs, you can tag them as they are received.
 Tagging SBOMs helps your team understand the applications, vendors, and their importance to your business.

-Data Classification Understand the kind of data a vendor or vendor application handles for you.
-Classification_Restricted, Classification_HighlySensitive, Classification_Public
+Understand the kind of data a vendor or vendor application handles for you.

-Vendor Name Some SBOMs may lack vendor information.
+Some SBOMs may lack vendor information.
 Be sure to label your SBOMs with vendor names for better vendor management.
-Vendor_RedHat

-Vendor Criticality Tag your SBOMs according to your internal vendor tier strategy or if the vendor is considered critical.
+Tag your SBOMs according to your internal vendor tier strategy or if the vendor is considered critical.
 This will streamline regular SBOM reviews.
-Critical_Vendor, Tier1_Vendor

 Notifications

-Notifications provide alerts about security incidents and violations of your configured policies.
-It gives you centralized visibility into notifications across all your integrations, helps you debug and recover from notification delivery failures.
-You can also track your security work queue through open and resolved states, and provides an audit trail of all notifications.
+Notifications are alerts generated when findings match the criteria defined in your action policies or remediation policies.
+They are sent to your configured notification integrations, such as email, Slack, Jira, webhooks, Vanta, or GitHub PR comments.
+The notifications view gives you centralized visibility across integrations, helps you debug and recover from delivery failures, and lets you track your security work queue through open and resolved states, and provides an audit trail of all notifications.

 The notifications are organized into three categories: